tbidne/tbidne.github.io/_posts/2024-02-29-haskell-records.md

 makeFieldLabelsNoPrefix ''Company
 ```

-This can be pretty frustrating.
+This can lead to frustratingly cryptic "No instance for LabelOptic..." errors when there are multiple TH definitions and usages in the same module ("What do you mean no instance? _It's right there_.").

 TH also comes with other drawbacks:

 - Increases compilation time.
 - Prevents cross-compilation.